pushpendra0197/python-project/README.md

 # python-project
-some of project that I made by python
+some of projects that I made by python